MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 ## Formalizing Low-level Threats: Sector Errors

-- An error in the storage corrupts a document sector.
-Errors arrive randomly in a Poisson process.
-A cosmic ray striking a disk or memory cell is a good model for this type of error.
-- If the error occurs in a sector occupied by a copy of a document, that copy is corrupted.
-For the purposes of this study, we consider the copy to be lost.
-Manual repair by human inspection is not considered here.
-- Errors are silent, that is, no one notices an error until someone tries to read the document and discovers that it is lost.

-# Commandment VI: Attend to What You Can Control

 Many sources of errors are possible in long-term storage, and at many levels.
 Consider the following hierarchy:

 - Small collections of data: bits, bytes, sectors on disks.